Calabar High School: Extracurricular activities

 In sports the school dominates all major sporting areas, including track and field, football, basketball, cricket, badminton, and rugby.
 Calabar was the first school in Jamaica to have a swimming pool and won the inter-schools swimming competition repeatedly for many years.
 When the school was relocated to Red Hills Road in 1953, the boys helped to construct the new pool.
 At the Annual Boys and Girls Athletics Championships, the competition for which the school is most famous, Calabar is the only boys school to have won Champs titles in every decade since the 1930s.

 In 2012, the school won both School Challenge Quiz and the all-island Boys Athletics Championships title (its 24th overall).

-In 2008, the school Rugby Union team created history: for the first time, it placed a team in the finals of all four competitions entered.
+In 2008, the school's Rugby Union team created history: for the first time, it placed a team in the finals of all four competitions entered.
 The boys won the Under-19 15-a-side competition for the second time in school's history and were runners-up in the under 16 version.
 The team was coached by old boys Sheldon Phillips and Romeo Monteith, with Nesta Dawkins as manager.

 In Rugby Football the school became the first to win the U19 15s championship 3 consecutive years (2008–2010).
 The school also won the inaugural U16 Rugby League championship in 2009.

 Calabar is the only school to have won the popular School's Challenge Quiz on three consecutive occasions.